 5. Pray with someone on a regular basis.

-Whether it’s a spouse or a friend, everyday or even weekly, set something up now with someone else.
-We shouldn’t rely soley on this time for our prayer life BUT it will help us create some consistency and accountability.
+Whether it’s a spouse or a friend, every day or even weekly, set something up now with someone else.
+We shouldn’t rely solely on this time for our prayer life BUT it will help us create some consistency and accountability.

 6. Instead of saying you need to pray, just start praying.

 I have started doing this.
 If someone emails me and mentions a need, I’ll just pray for them in the email.
 I’m not going to just think about prayer anymore without actually praying.
 It’s too deceiving and convinces me I’ve prayed when really I have just talked about praying.

 7. Make a commitment.

 I know, I know.
 Everyone says this.
 But it’s because it’s one of those things we overlook because we’ve heard so much.
 If we don’t commit to it, it’s simply not going to just happen though.
 It’s why we added a monthly challenge section in this journal.
 The urgent will take over if we aren’t really committed to making this happen.
 So make a plan for one month.
 Set your alarm on your phone for 5, 10 or 15 minutes, pray and don’t let anything interrupt until the alarm goes off.
 I am a strong believer that remembering what God has done is helpful motivation to keep praying.

 If you have our prayer journal, you already know to do this at the end of the month.
 When we see God really working as we pray, it’s easy to keep praying.
 I’m starting to sound like a VMP ad, but seriously, our products were designed for these reasons, to help you dig deeper in your relationship with God even in our busy world.
 You certainly don’t have to have them though to be praying.